Wind Turbine Technician Schools in Hawaii

 Honolulu, HI Campus Only

 The University of Hawaii at Manoa offers a Renewable Energy and Island Sustainability certificate program through the College of Social Sciences.
-Aspiring wind turbine mechanics in the state may take advantage of this training to start their careers on the right path.
+Aspiring wind turbine technicians in the state may take advantage of this training to start their careers on the right path.

 Read more